Jul 9, 2022, 8:00pm EDT

 Knoxville: Summer of 1915 is one of the bona fide classics of American music (not quite attaining the status of the composer’s universally beloved Adagio for Strings).

 New World A-Coming, for piano and orchestra

-New World A-Coming takes its title from a 1943 social history of Harlem by the prominent journalist Roi Ottley: New Day A-Coming: Inside Black America.
-Ellington was a voracious student of the African American experience, depictions of which laid the foundations for his large-scale works.
+Ellington's New World A-Coming was informed by, and takes its title from, a 1943 social history of Harlem by the prominent journalist Roi Ottley: New World A-Coming: Inside Black America.

 An American in Paris

 The Boston Pops began playing the piece regularly in 1929 with performances under Alfredo Casella, but the first BSO performance came much later, on August 9, 1974, at Tanglewood with Arthur Fiedler conducting.

 Year-round Berkshire County residents get free tickets to this concert!